 Still, keeping track of regulations and policies can be difficult, especially when they change regularly.
 Fortunately, ERP systems can help businesses comply with all regulations thanks to such features as lot/serial traceability, electronic signatures, and more.
 Quickbooks offers nothing close.

 The business differences between QuickBooks and ERP systems are clear.
-While QuickBooks may be adequate for startups looking purely for accounting software, ERP is a much better investment all-round.
-Not only does it handle all aspects of financial management, it also streamlines and automates other key processes across the company.
+While QuickBooks may be adequate for startups looking purely for accounting software, ERP is a much better investment all-around.
+Not only does it handle all aspects of financial management, but it also streamlines and automates other key processes across the company.

 Investing in an ERP system early on helps teams focus on priority tasks and automate smaller ones, limiting the amount of manual input required.
 This cultivates greater accuracy, efficiency, and productivity.